You want to save on your business taxes, right? You can do that legally with tax shields.

 As you review tax shields, compare the value of tax shields from one year to the next.
 If your business has a higher income and a higher tax rate in one year, the amount of tax savings will be higher in that year.

-How Does the 2017 Tax Reform Package Affect Tax Shields?
+How Does the New Tax Law Affect Tax Shields?

 How to Take Advantage of Tax Shields